Virtual representation

-Virtual representation was the idea that the members of Parliament, including the Lords and the Crown-in-Parliament, reserved the right to speak for the interests of all British subjects, rather than for the interests of only the district that elected them or for the regions in which they held peerages and spiritual sway.
+The concept of virtual representation was that the members of the UK Parliament, including the Lords and the Crown-in-Parliament, reserved the right to speak for the interests of all British subjects, rather than for the interests of only the district that elected them or for the regions in which they held peerages and spiritual sway.
 Virtual representation was the British response to the First Continental Congress in the American colonies.
 The Second Continental Congress asked for representation in Parliament in the Suffolk Resolves, also known as the first Olive Branch Petition.
 Parliament claimed that their members had the well being of the colonists in mind.
-The Colonies rejected this premise.
+The patriots in the Colonies rejected this premise.

 American War of Independence

 In the early stages of the American Revolution, colonists in the Thirteen Colonies rejected legislation imposed upon them by the Parliament of Great Britain because the colonies were not represented in Parliament.
 According to the British constitution, colonists argued, taxes could be levied on British subjects only with their consent.
 Because the colonists were represented only in their provincial assemblies, they said, only those legislatures could levy taxes in the colonies.
 This concept was famously expressed as "No taxation without representation".